-With Cognite Data Fusion (CDF), you can use identity providers that supports OAuth 2.0 and OpenID Connect, the two standards used in establishing the trust between the CDF services, the front-end CDF portal application, and the identity provider.
+With Cognite Data Fusion (CDF), you can use identity providers that support OAuth 2.0 and OpenID Connect, the two standards used in establishing the trust between the CDF services, the front-end CDF portal application, and the identity provider.
 In this unit, we use Azure Active Directory (AAD) as the identity provider.

 To configure an identity provider for CDF, you need to be the administrator both for the identity provider (AAD in this case) and CDF and complete these configuration tasks:

-Establish a two-way trust between the instance of AAD that you want to use and CDF.
+Establish a two-way trust between the instance of AAD you want to use and CDF.
 This sets up the trust CDF needs to verify tokens presented against AAD and make the CDF service an approved AAD service.
 This is required to authenticate an identity and let users sign in to CDF.

-As a minimum, approve the CDF portal application and allow it to act as a client.
+At minimum, approve the CDF portal application and allow it to act as a client.
 By default, you approve the application for all users in the AAD instance, but you can also constrain this.